 Well, this is not to say that all relationships work out.
 But even if things do go south, you will talk about it, and then, decide to part ways.
 That is markedly different from someone just up and vanishing from your life.

 Related Reading: Courting Vs Dating | How Courtship Is Different Than Dating

 This is one of the most telling dating vs relationship differences.
 In fact, commitment is the primary differentiator between casually dating someone and being in a relationship.
 When you’re dating, seeing other people is cool and acceptable.
 There are no real expectations about the future.
 You take things one day at a time.

 If you can identify with these dating vs relationship indicators, don’t fret over where things are headed.
 You can rest assured that your partnership is turning into something lasting and meaningful.
 Set up a romantic date night, and talk to your partner about it.
-After all, for how long can you ignore the elephant in the room.
+After all, for how long can you ignore the elephant in the room?

 No, dating entails spending time with a person you’re romantically inclined toward and getting to know them better.
 Dating is almost like checking out prospects for someone you would want to be in a relationship with.
 Consider it a preliminary age to sort and sift your way to the right person.
-Relationship, on the other hand, is marked by a commitment toward each other, intense love, security and emotional support.
+A relationship, on the other hand, is marked by a commitment toward each other, intense love, security and emotional support.

 When you are committed to each other and decide to be exclusive partners in a monogamous relationship, is technically the exact moment you are in a relationship.
-However, when the emotional intimacy, security and love kicks in, that is when you are in a relationship with somebody too.
+However, when the emotional intimacy, security and love kick in, that is when you are in a relationship with somebody too.

 You can sleep together even when you’re casually dating or just hooking up.
 Emotional, not physical, intimacy is the hallmark of a relationship.